 - Are there any potential pitfalls?
 How can you deal with them?

-- What time, effort and money will it take to make the new arrangement successful?
+- What time, effort and money will it take to make the new flexible work policy successful?

 - Is training required to be sure managers and employees have the knowledge and skills to make the arrangement work?